-I’m actually very happy that my son loves these patties and requests for them, because it brings back memories of railway journeys of my childhood.
+I’m actually very happy that my son loves these veggie patties and requests for them, because it brings back memories of railway journeys of my childhood.
 The great Indian Railways is nothing like the synthetic, sterile train journeys that one is used to in Europe.
-A train journey in the Indian railways offers a veritable ‘slice of life’ experience, where one gets to see people in all shapes and sizes, people chatting in several dialects, travelers making space for other travelers without a reservation, playing card games, singing songs, opening up packages of food and sharing them, fixing up a sleeping berth at night time, and then climbing into it for the night.
+A train journey in the Indian Railways offers a veritable ‘slice of life’ experience, where one gets to see people in all shapes and sizes, people chatting in several dialects, travelers making space for other travelers without a reservation, playing card games, singing songs, opening up packages of food and sharing them, fixing up a sleeping berth at night time, and then climbing into it for the night.

 Train journeys of up-to 48 hours in a sleeper coach are not out of the ordinary.
 Bathroom breaks in the wee hours, lining up for the sink in the morning, and then brushing your teeth to the view of rivers and lush trees whizzing by, these were all part of the rail experience.
 Personally, my favorite bit of rail journeys was always the night, after lights out, when I would clamber into the highest berth, switch on the reading light and read through the night.